mdn/curriculum/curriculum/0-precursor/2-environment.md

 - Searching for files and folders

-- Dealing with file extensions (e.g. turning off “Hide extensions for known file types” in windows, showing dot files (.env, etc.))
+- Dealing with file extensions (e.g. turning off "Hide extensions for known file types" in windows, showing dot files (.env, etc.))

 - Learning how file types are associated with applications